ISTQB Learning

 3 / 40

-3. Which of the following is LEAST likely to occur as a result of a retrospective?
+3. Which of the following is MOST likely to be an example of a tester using a generic skill when testing?

 Select ONE option.